apostrophecms/apostrophe-documentation/docs/tutorials/intermediate/forms.md

 > If you are allowing "plain old form submissions," you'll want to use `res.redirect` afterwards to bring the user back to a useful page.
 You might want to send along `data.url` in a hidden field in your form for this purpose.

-## Doing it our way: creating a `contact-form` module
+## Going deeper with Apostrophe: creating a `contact-form` module

 That being said... depending on your ambitions, Apostrophe may have a better way to offer.
+Using pieces and widgets, you can create a solution in which Apostrophe does most of the work.

+And actually, we've [already built that solution for you!](https://npmjs.org/package/apostrophe-pieces-submit-widgets) But perhaps you'd like to understand that path more deeply and take it in new directions.
+If so, the rest of this article is for you.

 Apostrophe provides tools to help you render forms, sanitize the user's entries, submit them, and save them where the results can be easily viewed and managed.